LSSTDESC/desc-prod/README.md

 cd desc-prod
 pip install .
 </pre>
-Not the installation requires a recent version of python.
+Note the installation requires a recent version of python.
-One option at NERSC is use the default python module:
+One option at NERSC is to use the default python module:
 <pre>
 module load python
 </pre>

 ## Clients
-The following clients are provided: descprod-version - Showss the installed version of this package.
+The following clients are provided: descprod-version - Shows the installed version of this package.

 ## Contents
 [descprod](descprod) - Installed code used by clients and servers.